ajay-dhangar/algo/docs/Object Oriented Programming/classes-and-objects.md

 ---
 id: classes-and-objects
-title: Classes and Objects in OOP
+title: "Classes and Objects in OOP"
 sidebar_label: Classes and Objects
 sidebar_position: 2
 description: "In OOP, a class is a blueprint for creating objects (instances), providing initial values for state (member variables) and implementations of behavior (member functions or methods)."